i-loder-matthew/explaining-away/experiments/07_exp_away_incongruent/Readme.md

-# Explaining away effects and semantic adaptation
+# Explaining away effects and semantic adaptation: Incongruent conditions

+We investigate how much listeners adapt to variable use of uncertainty expressions  such as _might_ and _probably_ in different contexts.
+In particular, we ask whether there is a consistent relationship between surprisal of observed interactions and adaptation, such that listeners adapt more if the speaker's language use is unexpected.

 Each participant sees a pair of speakers, a customer and an airline representative, along with a seat map demonstrating the probability of a certain outcome.
 In the first part of the experiment, the exposure phase, the participant is asked to look at the seat map and listen carefully to a recording of the airline representative responding to a customer's request.

-This experiment (optimist-c) are a follow-up to an identical version of the experiment run with three conditions (pessimist, cautious, confident).
-In the cautious and pessimistic conditions the speakers see the same language usage, but the pessimistic speaker is told that the airline representative is in a particularly bad mood that day.
-Likewise, in the optimistic and confident condition, participants see the exact same language usage, but in the optimistic condition, the listener is told that the airline representative is in a particularly good mood.
+In this experiment, there are two conditions: _optimist-incongruent_ and _pessimist-incongruent_.
+In the pessimist condition, participants are told that the airline representative is in a particularly bad mood that day.
+Likewise, in the optimist condition,  participants are told that the airline representative is in a particularly good mood.
 In the second part of the experiment, the participant is asked to respond to the customer as they think the flight attendant would.
 The participants are asked to rate each of the pair of responses based on how likely they think it is that they would use a particular uncertainty expression.

 ## Participants

 MTurk participants with US IP addresses and >95% approval.
-In total we collect data from 160 particpants.
+In total we collect data from 160 particpants (80 per condition).

 ## Exclusion Criteria